 2. Obstruction From Foreign Objects

 It’s normal for your eyes to experience a little dirt that may go off instantly with running water for at least 15 minutes.
 Rubbing them off your eyes is not recommended to prevent pushing the foreign material inside your eyes and damaging the cornea.
-Scratching your eyes can cause irritation, infection, redness, and sensitivity to light.
+Scratching your eyes can cause irritation, infection, redness, and sensitivity to light, highlighting the importance of effective myopia control to protect your vision.

 However, if a large foreign material or chemical gets into your eyes, it’d be best to seek professional care as soon as possible, especially if the pain persists.
 In addition, if a chemical gets splashed on your eyes, wash it immediately in cool running water before heading to your doctor.